Discover the Best of Poland’s Coastline: Why Sopot is the Ultimate Holiday Base

-There’s no denying this is what the main attraction and the reason people consider visiting Sopot.
+There’s no denying this is the main attraction and the reason people consider visiting Sopot.
 It’s a long, clean almost powdery sand beach, with lots of amenities.
-You can literally walk for miles or just sit on a beach cafe and enjoy the breeze while drinking a cocktail.
+You can literally walk for miles or just sit at a beach cafe and enjoy the breeze while drinking a cocktail.

 This is surely the highlight of Sopot, nice architecture with great details situated in the heart of Sopot.
 Inside its impressive stained glass provides a shower of coloured lights that at the right time of day should be amazing.